w3f/Grants-Program/applications/paraport_m1.md

 - **Payment Address:** 14BZFbYEGoWWPjbbZUdLZ1TqDtdXvdeCy3R3t4QXqJmS91Dx

 ## Additional Information :heavy_plus_sign:

+> [!NOTE]
+> We call it SDK because we provide building blocks which are built on top of the ParaSpell, XCM and Polkadot API

 **ParaPort** is positioned as a **public good** for the Polkadot ecosystem—an SDK that any dApp can adopt to radically improve user experience.
 Eliminating friction from cross-chain token transfers fosters broader adoption of Polkadot's multi-chain paradigm.